pingcap/docs/tiup/tiup-reference.md

 ### -T, --tag

 - Data type: `STRING`
 - Specifies a tag for the component to be started.
-Some components need to use disk storage during the execution, and TiUP will allocate a temporary storage directory for this execution.
+Some components need to use disk storage during the execution, and TiUP allocates a temporary storage directory for this execution.
 If you want TiUP to allocate a fixed directory, you can use `-T/--tag` to specify the name of the directory, so that the same batch of files can be read and written in multiple executions with the same tag.

 ### -v, --version